KryptoCC/GhostX-Executor/README.md

-This is an openSource executor for proof that this is not an actual rat bc of the name and paid executors and shit anyways im desprate for donations btw ;))
+This is an openSource executor for proof that this is not an rat/virus/bitcoin miner. paid executors are kinda shit but GhostX on Top+Free im desprate for donations btw ;))

 ---!RECOMMENDED TO USE ROBLOX APP INSTEAD WEB BECAUSE EXECUTOR CRASHES WHENEVER YOU CLOSE ROBLOX APP!---